d28b/html-slides/README.md

 ?><? include skeleton/presentation.inc.html ?>
 ```

 Topics and subtopics only appear on the slide index.
-They have no effect on the slides.
+They have no effect on the slides or the presentation flow.

 ### Slides with JavaScript